Whether it be artistic expression, cultural or spiritual, or just plain rebelliousness, tattoos play a significant role in society.

 - Excision.
 A dermatologic surgeon removes the tattoo with a scalpel, and the wound is closed with stitches.

 Today, lasers have become the standard method for tattoo removal, because it’s low risk and an effective alternative with minimal side effects.
 Each tattoo removal procedure is done on an outpatient basis.
+It’s considered safer than the other options because it has a reduced risk of infection and less scarring.

 The type of laser used to remove a tattoo depends on the tattoo’s pigment colors.
 Typically, yellow and green are the hardest to remove.
 Blue and black are the easiest.

-- The laser produces short pulses of intense light
+- The laser produces short pulses of intense light.

-And what about the number of treatments needed?
 The location, age and quality of the tattoo combined with your body’s ability to dispose of the ink will determine the number of treatments needed.
 On average, 10-12 laser tattoo removal treatments will be needed; however, every person and tattoo is unique.
 Some might require more while others require less.

 Laser Tattoo Removal Training at National Laser Institute